 [Hepatitis B Vaccine (Recombinant)]

-ENGERIX-B [Hepatitis B Vaccine (Recombinant)] is a noninfectious recombinant DNA hepatitis B vaccine developed and manufactured by GlaxoSmithKline Biologicals.
+ENGERIX-B [Hepatitis B Vaccine (Recombinant)] is a sterile suspension of noninfectious hepatitis B virus surface antigen (HBsAg) for intramuscular administration.
 It contains purified surface antigen of the virus obtained by culturing genetically engineered Saccharomyces cerevisiae cells, which carry the surface antigen gene of the hepatitis B virus.
-The surface antigen expressed in Saccharomyces cerevisiae cells is purified by several physicochemical steps and formulated as a suspension of the antigen adsorbed on aluminum hydroxide.
-The procedures used to manufacture ENGERIX-B (hepatitis b vaccine recombinant) result in a product that contains no more than 5% yeast protein.
-No substances of human origin are used in its manufacture.
+The HBsAg expressed in the cells is purified by several physicochemical steps and formulated as a suspension of the antigen adsorbed on aluminum hydroxide.
+The procedures used to manufacture ENGERIX-B result in a product that contains no more than 5% yeast protein.

 What are the precautions when taking hepatitis b vaccine recombinant (Engerix-B)?